Table of Contents

 file (this is a change from previous behaviour).

-Add USE_LIBTOOL=yes
+Add USE_LIBTOOL=yes to the

 package Makefile.
 This will override the package's own libtool